PARQUE TAYRONA

 Arecifes

-Arecifes beach is one of the two most popular in Parque Tayrona.
+Arecifes is one of the two most popular beaches in Parque Tayrona.
 As the trail through the jungle ends a large campsite opens up on the right which in high season becomes very crowded.

 The beach is the gateway to Parque Tayrona and many decide to base themselves here.
 Arecifes has the advantage of some good facilities including a restaurant (good food, slow service).

 The disadvantage of Arecifes, however, is that despite the nice views along the beach the sea is not safe to swim in due to currents and rip tides.
 In fact there is a sign at the entrance to the beach displaying a shockingly large number of people who have drowned swimming off Arecifes beach.
-For this reason many decide to embark on a 40 minute walk west to the most popular beach in Parque Tayrona, La Piscina.

-Arecifes Beach, Parque Tayrona
+Lagoon on Arecifes beach, Parque Tayrona

 La Piscina